checkly/puppeteer-to-playwright/README.md

 ### Dry run

-A dry run will run the conversion without acutally writing to the file(s) you point it at.
+A dry run will run the conversion without actually writing to the file(s) you point it at.

 ```
 $ npm run convert -- -d my-puppeteer-script.js